Maria Gordon: Research

 By the year 1913, Maria Gordon had written many geological surveys, analyses, and sample collections about the Dolomites, until she finally had enough to publish a general explanation and study of the geomorphological processes that had led to their mountainous creation.
 Maria had written hundreds of pages worth of research that she intended to have translated and published in German, and this research also included a very detailed geological map that she had coloured by hand.
-With this significant amount of work done, she sent all of her work to the head of the Paleontological Institute of the University of Munich at the time, August Rothpletz.
+With this significant amount of work done, she sent all of her work to the head of the Paleontological Institute of the Ludwig-Maximilians-Universität München at the time, August Rothpletz.
 Rothpletz had previously looked down on her work and capabilities because of the fact she was a woman, but eventually confirmed much of her research and became a very close friend of hers.
 Once he had Maria’s collected work, she sent it on to a student who could successfully translate it from English to German.
 Progress was going along well, and the first few of Gordon’s maps had been drawn on lithographic stone and were set to begin the printing process when World War I began in 1914.
 Due to the social and political conflicts between Germany and England at the time, the progress on Maria’s research stopped, and as she busied herself with helping the war efforts in Britain there was no time for more geological work.
 To add to Maria’s disappointment over her still in-progress publication, in 1918 August Rothpletz died.
 This meant that after the war there was no trace of her manuscript or the name of the student who was in the midst of translating it.
 This devastated Maria as not only did she lose her colleague and friend, but she had also lost years' worth of research and hard work.